 You will not find any metal scaffolding around Hong Kong, instead the scaffolding is made of bamboo!
 Being from Australia we find this very fascinating, but it really does make sense.
 Bamboo is very strong and difficult to break, as we found out when we looked after the giant pandas in Bifengxia, China (we had to break bamboo every day to feed the pandas and it was very difficult).

 5. Don’t eat or drink on the train

 The trains in Hong Kong are some of the cleanest we have ever seen in the world.
 The Hong Kong government enforces a strict no eating or drinking policy.
 This policy is not just limited to the trains (aka MTR), but also applies in the station once you have passed the barricade.
 There is a $2000HKD (~$254USD) fine if you are caught eating or drinking in these areas.
 If you do decide to ignore this, beware of the people in the yellow shirts at the stations who will fine you.

 6. BYO bag or pay

-We understand back in Australia people are outraged about the supermarkets making you pay for plastic bags.
+In Australia people are outraged about supermarkets charging for plastic bags.
 Imagine If they did that in all shops?
 That’s what they have done in Hong Kong.
 I personally think it is a great idea as it makes people remember to bring their own bag.
-So try not to be outraged when you come to Hong Kong and they charge you for your bag – or otherwise bring your own.
+So try not to be outraged when you come to Hong Kong and they charge you for your shopping bag, or remember to bring your own.